Abstract nouns in English: Usage, examples and exercises

 Silent → silence

-The opposite of abstract nouns is concrete nouns.
-So how do we distinguish these two types of nouns?
+Concrete nouns are distinguished from abstract nouns.
+So, how can we differentiate between these two types of nouns?

 Criteria